ICB offers two levels of membership:

 - Identify any welfare issues with the dog and go to the appropriate authority if necessary

-- Demonstrate a good knowledge of products and tools available, know when to recommend and which ones to avoid
+- Demonstrate a good knowledge of products and equipment available, know when to recommend and which ones to avoid

 - Have a thorough understanding of dog law and how it applies to the client

 - Use fear free training methods only, upholding ICB’s motto of ‘welfare never compromised’